lisp-mirror/eql5/my_app/README.txt

   $ qmake
   $ make           (MSVC: nmake)

+  Now you should find a "my_app" executable, containing everything in one exe.

   Please note files:

     my-app.asd        ; define system
     package.lisp      ; example package
-    dependencies.lisp ; for Quicklisp (used in "run" and "make-ASDF") run.lisp          ; load system
+    dependencies.lisp ; for Quicklisp (used in "run" and "make-ASDF") run.lisp          ; load system (compiled)

-  Now you should find a "my_app" executable, containing everything in one exe.
+    r.lisp            ; load system (interpreted, for development)

 Notes: